dvfrancis/hi-lo-card-game/README.md

 </details>

-- Website colours were chosen by using the Sarah Renae Clarke Colour Catalogue (Volume 2) card 406.
+- Website colours were chosen from the Sarah Renae Clarke Colour Catalogue (Volume 2) - card 406.
 - Text colours on the website are a mix of white (#FFF) and black (#000).

 #### Typography

-The fonts used on the site were chosen from Google Fonts:
+Google Fonts was used to source all fonts:

 - [Montserrat](https://fonts.google.com/specimen/Montserrat)
 - [Lora](https://fonts.google.com/specimen/Lora)